cran-task-views/ChemPhys/ChemPhys.md

     from contemporary astronomy research, many of which are described in the aforementioned textbook 'Modern Statistical Methods for Astronomy with R Applications'.
--   The `r pkg("CRAC")` collects R functions for cosmological research, with its main functions being similar to the python library, cosmolopy.
 -   The `r pkg("RobPer")` package calculates periodograms based on (robustly) fitting periodic functions to light curves.
 -   The package `r pkg("snapshot")` contains functions for